Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 So, how do you know how many calories your dog is eating, or should be eating, per day?

-You should be monitoring the amount of food you feed.
-Check the food bag to determine how many calories are in each cup or every 100 grams of food and work it out using that figure.
+You should be monitoring the amount of food you feed them.
+Check the food bag to determine how many calories are in each cup or every 100 grams of food, and work it out using that figure.

-Better still, you should consult a vet.
+Better still, use a calorie calculator, and when in doubt, you can always consult a vet.
 They will tell you how many calories your dog should consume per day.
-They will take into account the breed and age of the dog, as well as physical condition, daily exercise requirements, and any other factors.
-You may find that the 1,500 calories recommended by the dog food manufacturer is too low.
-Or way too high.
+They will take into account the breed and age of the dog, as well as their physical condition, daily exercise requirements, and any other factors.
+You may find that the 1,500 calories recommended by the dog food manufacturer is too low or way too high.

-Once you have determined the number of calories you should feed, you can assign up to 10% a day as treats, and the remaining 90% as food, and calculate how much food you should feed.
+Once you have determined the number of calories you should feed your dog, you can assign up to 10% a day as treats and the remaining 90% as food, and calculate how much food you give them.

-In the same way that food bags should contain a calorie amount, so too should any commercial treats that you feed.
-If you’re making your own treats, it can be more difficult and you will have to research the ingredients, by weight, to determine how many calories they contain.divider-paw
+In the same way that food bags should contain a calorie amount, so too should any commercial treats that you offer.
+If you’re making your own treats, it can be more difficult, and you will have to research the ingredients by weight to determine how many calories they contain.

 Signs You’re Feeding Too Many Treats